 StinkOS

 A 32-bit x86 operating system written from scratch.
-Boots from a custom ELF-aware bootloader, schedules processes, talks TCP/IP, ships a package manager, and runs Doom.
+Boots from a custom ELF-aware bootloader, runs PAE paging with W^X, multitasking with COW fork, ACPI shutdown, VFS multi-mount, talks TCP/IP, ships a package manager, runs Doom, and hosts a Rust userland.

-i386 freestanding MBR boot (no GRUB) multiboot-compatible kernel QEMU + real PC MIT (first-party)
+i386 freestanding PAE + W^X COW fork ACPI S5 VFS multi-mount Rust userland MBR boot (no GRUB) multiboot-compatible kernel QEMU + real PC GPLv3

 Freedoom1 running as a userland app on StinkOS, picking up a shotgun in Phase 1 Map01